Training apps for your employees

 As mLearning or mobile training apps become more popular, we have also noticed a lot of really interesting and innovative use cases that are pushing apps to even greater innovation and efficiency.

 Ask any employee if they enjoy after-hours training sessions and their answer without a doubt will be a resounding “no”.
 Who likes staying at the office after a long day to stare at a PowerPoint presentation while someone else tries to hammer knowledge into their brain?

 Traditional after-hours training sessions are not only boring but also very ineffective.
 If your employees are tired and find training materials unengaging, their retention of knowledge is not going to be great.

 So what if we told you that you could take your training materials, make them into an engaging app and have a much higher success rate in training your workforce?

 Training apps are very effective ways to train employees because they allow you to structure learning materials in bite-sized chunks that include a variety of media, from video to interactive charts.
-This magical combination makes for much more engaging content that is easier to understand, comprehend and memorize.
+This magical combination makes for much more engaging content that is easier to understand, comprehend and memorise.

 So if you want to make your training materials more engaging and adaptable to the mobile format, these are some of the things you can do:

 - Include a variety of media such as audio, video, embedded documents, interactive graphs and charts, infographics, etc.

 - Where possible and relevant, include content that can integrate with the mobile device’s native features, such as push notifications and GPS.